BentoBoxWorld/docs/docs/FAQ.md

 If the issue still occurs, this means this is a BentoBox bug.
 Please [report it on our bug tracker](https://github.com/BentoBoxWorld/BentoBox/issues).

+**Using multicraft**

+In the case of using multicraft if you set the "world" to any gamemode world you will generate chunks either DEFAULT or FLAT.
+To prevent this you need to change the load: setting in your Bukkit.yml.
+Change `load: POSTWORLD` to `load: STARTUP`.
+This will force bentobox to load before the world is generated and allow bentobox to load/generate the world.

 #### How to clean the superflat chunks afterwards?

 If you have backups, use them to revert your server's worlds and BentoBox databases to their previous states.